KauzClay/docs-tap/install-aws/profile.hbs.md

     - `MY-AWS-ACCOUNT-ID` is the account ID you deploy Tanzu Application Platform in.
 No dashes and must be in the format `012345678901`.
     - `TARGET-AWS-REGION` is the region you deploy the Tanzu Application Platform to.
     - `MY-BROADCOM-SUPPORT-USERNAME` is the user with access to the images in `tanzu.packages.broadcom.com`.
-    - `MY-BROADCOM-SUPPORT-ACCESS-TOKEN` is the token you retrieve from the Tanzu Application Platform download page. <!-- clarify -->
     - `VERSION-NUMBER` is your Tanzu Application Platform version.
 For example, `{{ vars.tap_version }}`

 1. [Install the Carvel tool imgpkg CLI](https://{{ vars.staging_toggle }}.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/{{ vars.ce_version }}/cluster-essentials/deploy.html#optionally-install-clis-onto-your-path).